CloudSlang/docs/tutorial/13_lesson.rst

 We'll need to create a system properties file that contains the values we want to use for the inputs.
 Let's create a **properties** folder under **tutorials** and in there create a file named **bcompany.sl**.
 We'll also need to use the system properties somewhere.
-We'll use then in the **new_hire.sl** and **generate_user_email.sl** files.
+We'll use them in the **new_hire.sl** and **generate_user_email.sl** files.

 System Properties File